Thursday, May 7, 2026

 Knowing how to weigh cattle without a scale comes down to one reliable tool — a flexible measuring tape — and a formula that farmers and ranchers have used for decades.
 By measuring heart girth circumference and body length, you can estimate your animal’s live weight to within roughly ±5%, or about 50 lbs on a 1,000 lb animal.
 That level of accuracy is sufficient for medication dosing, feed management, tracking average daily gain, and making informed market decisions.
 For a small herd cattle weighing situation where a full livestock scale isn’t practical or cost-effective, these methods are a legitimate working alternative.

-If regular weighing is practical on your operation, a portable livestock scale removes the guesswork entirely and produces data you can act on with confidence.
+If regular weighing is practical in your operation, a portable livestock scale removes the guesswork entirely and produces data you can act on with confidence.

 Table of Contents